 Donald Schoenholt, Specialty Coffee Association Lifetime Achievement laureate, and member of an old and respected coffee family, is President, and coffeeman at Gillies Coffee Company, founded in 1840.
-A roaster, cupper and teacher of renown, Donald has written hundreds of articles on coffee subjects during his six-decade spanning coffee career.
+A roaster, cupper and teacher of renown, Donald has written hundreds of articles on coffee subjects during his 7-decade spanning coffee career, from the 1960's into the 2020's.
 He has been quoted in prestigious publications as The Wall Street Journal, The New York Times, Crain’s New York Business, The Tokyo Shimbun and The Times of London, and hometown journals as the Elyria Ohio Chronicle Telegram, and the Cedar Rapids Gazette.
 Schoenholt, has been called, “Father of America’s coffee renaissance,” as he was 1st among US roasters to bring world recognition to America’s cup in the 1970’s.
 His knowledge, professional probity, and personal character have made him a leader to three generations of American coffee roasters.
 He has been called in publications both, “a mensch” and “specialty coffee’s white knight.”

 Don founded both the Roasters Guild (now Coffee Roasters Guild), and Specialty Coffee Association of America (now Specialty Coffee Association), serving as inaugural year chief executive of both organizations.
 He is a founding member of Kona Coffee Farmers Association, Hawaii USA.
 He is a pathfinder for coffee ethical practices; among the first boosters of Coffee Kids®, Grounds for Health, Coffee Quality Institute (CQI), Women’s Coffee Alliance, Coffee Trust® and Cup for Education.
 Under his stewardship Gillies became New York’s 1st Fair Trade Certified, 1st Organic Certified, and 1st Smithsonian Bird Friendly (shade grown) Certified Roaster.
 His vision of a specialty coffee community has proven to have been both prescient, and modest as today an international industry stands where in his youth there was, in the words of coffee author, Mark Pendergrast, only, “a scattered band of fanatics.”